Porto-North-Portugal.com

 How about an organised tour to Aveiro?
 An organised tour is great way to discover Aveiro, especially if you are based in Porto.
 The standard of tours in Portugal is very high, with knowledgeable and enthusiastic guides, and tours that are designed for modern tourists.
 An organised tours provides the opportunity to fit so much sightseeing into a single day, while removing the hassle of public transport.

-We have worked with GetYourGuide for the previous five years, and some of their best tours of Aveiro include:
+We have worked with GetYourGuide for the previous seven years, and some of their best tours of Aveiro include:

 Lunch: The Forum or Fish Market Square (Praça do Peixe)